dxmxnlord/termanga/README.md

 #### **It is recommended to use a half screen width terminal for reading**

 ## Future Improvements
-#### This is a work in progress project but I'm shelving it for a while ( I'll pick it up if I ever get bored), so if you're interested in helping out, please do.
-Some of the stuff I still have to impliment is listed out in the `todo.txt` file.
+#### This is a work in progress project but I'm shelving it for a while ( I'll pick it up if I ever get bored ), so if you're interested in helping out, please do.
+Some of the stuff I still have to implement is listed out in the `todo.txt` file.
 Cheers!